jackjourneyman/Custom_sentences_and_intents_in_Home_Assistant/wrinkles.md

 ![Assist debug](https://github.com/jackjourneyman/custom-sentences-and-intents-in-Home-Assistant/blob/main/assist_debug.png)

+"25 to 3" is not the same as "twenty-five to three".

 ### Collisions

 In theory custom sentences should take precedence over built-in sentences, but this doesn't always happen.
 It's a particular problem when the custom sentence contains the words "in" or "on" - "What's in the diary?" is likely to give the error "No area named diary".